danja/dog/docs/overview.md

 -   Program Counter (PC) - steps through program
 -   X Register (XR) - an auxiliary register
+-   PC Stack Pointer (PCSP) - for remembering the origin of subroutine jumps

 **8-Bit**

 -   Accumulators A and B
 -   Status Register (SR) - system flags
--   Stack Pointer (SP) - for remembering the origin of subroutine jumps
+-   ALU Stack Pointer (ALUSP) - for remembering the origin of subroutine jumps

 Note - I think I'll change this rather 6502-like setup after reading the 6800 datasheet.
 That has 2 accumulators and one X index register.
 Seems to make for a simpler but more versatile instruction set.